Cuupa/mailprocessor/README.md

 If you want to participate, feel free to create pull requests, fork this project, create new issues or hit me up with suggestions.
 When creating an issue or a pull request, please be as detailed as possible.

+"I want to participate, but I know nothing about programming 😔"
+- No problem.
+You can contribute by providing translations for the [mappings](https://github.com/Cuupa/mailprocessor/tree/master/src/main/resources/locales) or contribute by providing feedback, make some suggestions eg.

 If you think this project is awesome, you can spend me a beer or a coffee.

 ![BuyMeACoffee](https://img.shields.io/badge/Support%20%20me-Buy%20me%20a%20coffee-success?logo=buymeacoffee&link=https://buymeacoff.ee/Cuupa)